Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 1. Sign in to the [Microsoft 365 Apps admin center](https://config.office.com) with a privileged account.
 2. Expand **Cloud Update** from the left navigation and select **Monthly Enterprise Channel**.
 3. On the **Overview** tab of the **Monthly Enterprise Channel** profile, select **Channel actions** > **Rollback devices**.
-4. On the flyout, select which of the two previous versions you want to roll the device back to, enter the name of the device or devices, and select **Roll back**.
+1. On the flyout, select which of the two previous build versions you want to roll the device back to, enter the name of the device or devices, and select **Roll back**.
-5. The rollback action takes 24 hours to complete.
+1. The rollback action can take up to 24 hours to complete.
 You can monitor the status from the **Overview** page by selecting **Channel actions** > **Manage rolled back devices**.

 ## Tenant settings